Download This Sample

 - Germany surrendered on May 7, 1945, ending the World War in Europe.

 This is a fantastic bundle which includes everything you need to know about D-Day across 20 in-depth pages.
-These are ready-to-use D-Day worksheets that are perfect for teaching students about the D-Day.
-On June 6, 1944, Allied forces comprising of American, British, Canadian and French troops invaded the German-controlled coast of Normandy, France.
-It was also known as D-Day, one of the deadliest European battles of WWII.
+These are ready-to-use D-Day worksheets that are perfect for teaching students about the D-Day which was one of the deadliest European battles of WWII.
+On June 6, 1944, Allied forces comprising of American, British, Canadian, and French troops invaded the German-controlled coast of Normandy, France.

 Complete List Of Included Worksheets